The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

 \begin{lem}[Algorithm $\mathfrak{CP2}(G)$] One can decide for any pair of order 2 elements $u, v\in G$ whether $u$ and $v$ are conjugate in $G$. \end{lem} \begin{proof} Recall the system $\cal P$ of essential projective planes in $\M$ as in \S \ref{section:topological} ; they are necessarily pairwise non parallel.
 It follows from \cite{epsteinz2}, \cite{stalling}, \cite{swarup} that each order 2 element in $G$ is conjugate to some $\Z_2$-edge subgroup of $G$ and that all $\Z_2$-edge subgroups are pairwise non conjugate in $G$.

 Let $u$, $v$ be cyclically reduced element of order 2 lying in respective vertex subgroups $G_\v$, $G_{\v'}$.
-According to \cite{epsteinz2} (Theorem 9.8.(i), \cite{hempel}) and Proposition 2.2, \cite{swarup}, $u$ and $v$ are necessarily conjugate in $G_\v$, $G_{\v'}$ to the generators of $\Z_2$-edge subgroups.
+According to \cite{epsteinz2} (or \cite[Theorem 9.8.(i)]{hempel}) and \cite[Proposition 2.2]{swarup}, $u$ and $v$ are necessarily conjugate in $G_\v$ and $G_{\v'}$ to the generators of the $\Z_2$-edge subgroups.
 One decides so using the solutions $\mathfrak{CP}(G_\v)$, $\mathfrak{CP}(G_{\v'})$ (Lemma \ref{dehnpbm}.(iv)) to the conjugacy problems in $G_\v$ and $G_{\v'}$.
-Then $u$, $v$ are conjugate in $G$ if and only if they are conjugate to the non-trivial element in a $\Z_2$-vertex subgroup, or to two non-trivial elements in two $\Z_2$-vertex subgroups coming from opposite edges $\e$, $\ol{\e}\in {\rm EM}$. \end{proof}
+Then $u$, $v$ are conjugate in $G$ if and only if they are conjugate to the non-trivial element in a same $\Z_2$-vertex subgroup, or to the non-trivial elements in two $\Z_2$-vertex subgroups coming from opposite edges $\e$, $\ol{\e}\in {\rm EM}$. \end{proof}

-We will be concerned in the following with the remaining case: $u,v$ both lie in $G\setminus H$ and both have order different than 2.
-According to \cite{epsteinz2} both $u$ and $v$ must have infinite order in $G$.\\
+We will be concerned in the following with the remaining case: $u,v$ both lie in $G\smallsetminus H$ and both have order different than 2.
+According to \cite{epsteinz2} both $u$ and $v$ must have infinite order in $G$.

 { \sl$\bullet$\ }